| |

 Ocala-Gainesville, FL.

-Chuck recently opened a voiceover
+Chuck runs a voiceover

-business in Florida (e-mail);
+business in Silver Springs, Florida (e-mail);

 see his note.